pavelhym/DSIM_2024/readme.md

 * Panorama stiching for more than 2 images
 * DCGAN training for cars images generation

-Currently the UI of project can be reached by this [link](https://signal.trplai.com/).
+Currently the UI of project can be reached by this [link](https://signal.trplai.com/). (works from 18:00)

 Data for voice classification is taken from [here](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio).